- Wednesday 2-4

 - The Business of Speed: The Hot Rod Industry in America, 1915-1990 (Baltimore: Johns Hopkins University Press, 2008).

 Articles, Essays, and Chapters

-- “American Motorsports: The Checkered Literature on the Checkered Flag,” in Blackwell Companion to American Sports, ed.
-Steven Riess (Blackwell, forthcoming ).
+“American Motorsports: The Checkered Literature on the Checkered Flag,” in Blackwell Companion to American Sports, ed.
+Steven Riess (Wiley Blackwell, 2014), 313–33.